GoogleChrome/web.dev/src/site/content/en/blog/get-installed-related-apps/index.md

 ## Suggested use cases {: #use-cases }

-* Checking for the other version of an app and switching to it
+* Checking for the native version of an app and switching to it
 * Disabling notifications in the web app when the native app is installed
 * Not prompting users to install the web app if the native app is installed